apache/shiro/README-runtime-requirements.txt

 --------------------------
 - If you want to use JSecurity's enterprise session management:
   .
 JDK 1.5+: include ehcache.jar
   .
-JDK 1.3 or 1.4: include ehcache.jar, jug.jar and jug-native.zip
+JDK 1.3 or 1.4: include ehcache.jar and jug.jar

 - JSecurity Web Filter text-based config ('config' init param) in web.xml:
 - JSecurity code Annotations: